 Evaluations will be facilitated via rubrics tied to ACEND competencies as outlined on the syllabus for each SEL rotation.
-At the beginning of each SEL rotation, preceptors will be provided with evaluation forms required during the SEL rotation.
+At the beginning of each SEL rotation, the student will provide preceptors with evaluation forms required during the SEL rotation.
 One week before the performance evaluation is due, the student will ask the preceptor to identify a time for an evaluation conference.
 At the end of each evaluation period, the student signs and submits the completed evaluation form to the assigned SEL instructor.
-Summative evaluation forms need to be professionally scanned for submission on Canvas.
+Summative evaluation forms need to be professionally scanned as one document and in the correct orientation for submission on Canvas.
 Any original paper copies (where applicable) of evaluations should be provided to the instructor to be filed within the student's permanent record.

 The preceptor is responsible for assigning summative performance evaluation scores.
-Average performance level for the first half of a SEL rotation is expected to be \geq 2.0 ("Needs Improvement") in order to be considered acceptable and to progress forward.
-Students are expected to demonstrate ACEND competencies at the "competent" level or higher (\geq 4.0) in order to successfully complete a given SEL rotation.
+Average performance level for the first half of any SEL rotation is expected to be $\geq 2.0$ ("Needs Improvement") in order to be considered acceptable and to progress forward.
+Students are expected to demonstrate ACEND competencies at the "competent" level or higher ( $\geq 4.0$ ) by the end of a rotation in order to successfully move forward.
 Students achieving competencies at the "competent" level or higher at a faster rate may be provided with opportunities to participate in activities that would build on the entry-level RDN competencies allowing for the demonstration of additional, advanced level competencies.